gbl08ma/utilities/README.md

 From v2.0 to v2.1:
   - Actually complete PicoC support and release PicoC edition;
+  - Add proper text editor, with multi-line and text search support;
   - Add support for OS 02.02 (function key color changer was broken);
   - File manager: Pressing Jump (F2) on a file from the search results now moves the selection to the file in question in the file list;
   - Fixed problems with the System Information viewer.